 We teach the love of learning to children ages 2 through 5 years in a healthy, safe and active atmosphere.
 We build a community of learners through early relationships with teachers, peers and families.

 Young children who develop positive relationships in preschool continue to be successful learners throughout their school years and continue to have positive relationships with peers and teachers.
-Read more about what makes us different.

 The 2-year old classes may enroll up to 10 children with two teachers.
 The 3-year old classes may enroll up to 15 children with two teachers.
 The 4-year old class may enroll up to 20 children with two teachers.